rust-lang/cargo/src/doc/guide.md

 $ cargo new hello_world --bin
 ```

-We're passing `--bin` because we're making a binary program: if we
+We’re passing `--bin` because we’re making a binary program: if we
-were making a library, we'd leave it off.
-If you'd like to not initialize a new
+were making a library, we’d leave it off.
+If you’d like to not initialize a new
 git repository as well (the default), you can also pass `--vcs none`.

-Let's check out what Cargo has generated for us:
+Let’s check out what Cargo has generated for us:

 ```shell
 $ cd hello_world